AccelByte/accelbyte-unreal-sdk-plugin/Documentation/tutorial.md

         UE_LOG(LogAccelByteEcommerceTest, Fatal, TEXT("Error.
 Code: %d, Reason: %s"), ErrorCode, *ErrorMessage) }));
 ```
-See AccelByte::Api::Category::GetDescendantCategories().
+See `AccelByte::Api::Category::GetDescendantCategories()`.

 ### Items
 Item API for buying things from the online store.
 An item represents a single product sold in the online store.
 Each category has items inside it.
 You can get a list of items by criteria or by its ID.
-See AccelByte::Api::Item,
+See `AccelByte::Api::Item`,

 #### Get Item by ID
-Get one item information from an online store.
+Get an items information from an online store.

 ```cpp
 FString ItemId = TEXT("YourItemId");